vectordotdev/vector/rfcs/2021-07-20-8288-csv-enrichment.md

 This function will look up a single row within the table dataset.
 If a single row is found that data is returned as an object, otherwise this function will error.

 A metric will be emitted to indicate the lookup time.

-#### `search_table_rows`

-This function returns the results as an array of objects.
-If no row is found an empty array is returned.
-Multiple results just result in multiple rows in the array.

-A metric will be emitted to indicate the lookup time.